 The following overview does not purport to be complete and is taken from, and is qualified in its entirety by, the remainder of this Prospectus and, in relation to the terms and conditions of any particular Tranche, the applicable Final Terms.
-The Issuer, the Guarantor and any relevant Dealer(s) may agree that Notes shall be issued in a form other than that contemplated in the Terms and Conditions of the Notes, in which event, in the case of listed Notes only and, if appropriate, a supplemental prospectus will be published.
+The Issuer, the Guarantor and any relevant Dealer(s) may agree that Notes shall be issued in a form other than that contemplated in the Terms and Conditions of the Notes, in which event, in the case of listed Notes only, if appropriate, a supplemental prospectus will be published.

-Issuer.....
-ONB Finance Ltd.

-Guarantor Qatar National Bank S.A.Q.
+Issuer QNB Finance Ltd. Guarantor Qatar National Bank S.A.Q.
 Description Guaranteed Medium Term Note Programme.

-issue) aggregate nominal amount of Notes outstanding at any one time.
+Size Up to U.S.\$12,500,000,000 (or the equivalent in other currencies at the date of issue) aggregate nominal amount of Notes outstanding at any one time.
 Arrangers Barclays Bank PLC, HSBC Bank plc and QNB Capital LLC.

-Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Deutsche Bank AG, London Branch, J.P.
-Morgan Securities plc, HSBC Bank plc, Mitsubishi UFJ Securities International plc, Mizuho International plc,

-ONB Capital LLC and Standard Chartered Bank.
+Dealers Australia and New Zealand Banking Group Limited, Barclays Bank PLC, Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Crédit Agricole Corporate and Investment Bank, HSBC Bank plc, ING Bank N.V., J.P.
+Morgan Securities plc, Merrill Lynch International, Mizuho International plc, MUFG Securities EMEA plc, QNB Capital LLC, Société Générale and Standard Chartered Bank.
 The Issuer may from time to time terminate the appointment of any dealer under the Programme or appoint additional dealers either in respect of one or more Tranches or in respect of the whole Programme.
-References in this Prospectus to "Permanent Dealers" are to the persons listed above as Dealers and to such additional persons that are appointed as dealers in respect of the whole Programme (and whose appointment has not been terminated) and references to "Dealers" are to all Permanent Dealers and all persons appointed as a dealer in respect of one or more Tranches.

-Fiscal and Principal

-Paying Agent The Bank of New York Mellon, acting through its London Branch.

-Method of Issue......
-The Notes will be issued on a syndicated or non-syndicated basis.
+References in this Prospectus to " Permanent Dealers " are to the persons listed above as Dealers and to such additional persons that are appointed as dealers in respect of the whole Programme (and whose appointment has not been terminated) and references to " Dealers " are to all Permanent Dealers and all persons appointed as a dealer in respect of one or more Tranches.
+Fiscal and Principal Paying Agent The Bank of New York Mellon, acting through its London Branch.
+Method of Issue The Notes will be issued on a syndicated or non-syndicated basis.
 The Notes will be issued in series (each a "Series") having one or more issue dates and on terms otherwise identical (or identical other than in respect of the first payment of interest), the Notes of each Series being intended to be interchangeable with all other Notes of that Series.
 Each Series may be issued in tranches (each a "Tranche") issued on the same or different issue dates.
 The specific terms of each Tranche (which will be completed, where necessary, with the relevant terms and conditions and, save in respect of the issue date, issue price, first payment of interest and nominal amount of the Tranche, will be identical to the terms of other Tranches of the same Series) will be completed in the final terms (the "Final Terms").

-their nominal amount.
+Issue Price Notes may be issued at their nominal amount or at a discount or premium to their nominal amount.
 The price and amount of Notes to be issued will be determined by the Issuer, QNB and the relevant Dealer(s).
+Form of Notes The Notes may be issued in bearer form (" Bearer Notes ") or in registered form (" Registered Notes ") only.
+Each Tranche of Bearer Notes will be represented on issue by a temporary Global Note if (i) definitive Notes are to be made available to Noteholders following the expiry of 40 days after their issue date or (ii) such Notes have an initial maturity of more than one year and are being issued in compliance with the D Rules (as defined in " Selling